What is Reality?

 This description of Reality doesn't require multiple simultaneous Universes in order to explain the laws of physics.
 The multiple Universes could be sequential.

-Believing that this Universe is the only one there can be is the same observational bias that gave birth to religions and philosophies that wanted there to be only one world, one life ecosystem, one intelligent species, one truth, one people holding the truth, one religion, and one god.
+Believing that this Universe is the only one there can be is the same observational bias that gave birth to religions and philosophies that wanted there to be only one world, one life ecosystem, one intelligent species, one winner, one truth, one people holding the truth, one religion, and one god.
 Such a belief in the magic of uniqueness is the most fundamentally irrational thought that humankind obsessively holds on to.

 Example 1: This planet / Universe appears to be fine tuned for life